Introduction and India’s Progress

 We celebrated international water day on 22nd March.
 SDG 6 deals with Clean Water.
 Here is a nice emoji from Good Life’s Goal.

-I am becoming fan of Factfulness by by Hans Rosling, Ola Rosling, Anna Rosling Rönnlund.
+I am becoming a fan of Factfulness by Hans Rosling, Ola Rosling, Anna Rosling Rönnlund.

 According to the Factfulness the world will be no longer divided as developed or developing!
-Instead it will be divided as per income levels 1, 2,3 and 4.
-This will also be applicable within the country, region, and town!
+Instead, it will be divided as per income levels 1, 2,3 and 4.
+This will also apply within the country, region, and town!

 In this first post of the water blog series, I would like to present the idea of how drinking water looks like according to the four income levels.
 I would like to hear about your feedback on the images below…Do you really see this difference around?

 India is progressing steadily on SDG 6, the central government is constantly making efforts to improve the KPIs at the national level.